China's Ant ups fundraising target, valuation could hit $150 billion: sources

 After becoming a dominant payments company in China, Ant Financial focused on international markets by buying a stake in Indian payment firm Paytm and Thai financial technology firm Ascend Money.

-Current shareholders in Ant include large state-owned institutions such as China Life Insurance, China Post Group - parent of Postal Savings Bank of China - and a unit of China Development Bank.
+Current shareholders in Ant include large state-owned institutions such as China Life Insurance and China Post Group, parent of Postal Savings Bank of China.

-(Additional reporting by Sumeet Chatterjee in Hong Kong and Parikshit Mishra in Bengaluru; Editing by Patrick Graham)
+(Additional reporting by Sumeet Chatterjee in Hong Kong and Parikshit Mishra in Bengaluru; Editing by Patrick Graham and Edwina Gibbs)